Switching broadband and moving house

-According to Ofcom research, about 20% of customers with the five biggest broadband providers are dissatisfied with their service and another quarter are neutral, rather than happy.
+According to Ofcom research, about 30% of customers with the biggest broadband providers aren't satisfied with their service.

 It's a shame, we think, because broadband is one of the UK's most competitive and crowded markets.
 Many providers - great ones - are dying for your custom.

 All it takes is a switch - and since June 2015, when MAC keys were assigned to the history books, that should be much simpler.

 But before skipping ahead, we recommend reading this first section, which covers whether or not you're free to switch, and if not, what it's likely to cost.